-Are you interested in helping during a disaster and from the comfort of your home?
+Are you interested in helping during a disaster?

-A typical CEDR volunteer is someone exactly like you, concerned about what’s happening during a disaster and willing to pitch in as you can.
+CEDR volunteers are just like you – concerned about what’s happening during a disaster and willing to pitch in as they can.

-You don’t need to be on the ground to make a difference in a disaster – instead, you can work with us for just a few hours a week, remotely.
+You don’t need to be on the ground to make a difference in a disaster; instead, you can work remotely with us for just a few hours a week.

-Please read the CEDR Volunteer Code of Conduct then complete the volunteer form below to apply as a volunteer.
+Please read the CEDR Volunteer Code of Conduct and complete the volunteer form below to apply.

 Nicole Kleunker is CEDR Digital Corps Wildfire Channel Lead, managing our response to wildfires across the nation.
 She coordinates volunteers to send out timely information about evacuations, disaster response, and shelters during these events.

 Amy Cervene is CEDR Digital Corps Training Lead, helping to onboard new volunteers and create training materials.
 She’s one of the first folks you’ll encounter as a new volunteer, and is happy to show you around.

 Amy’s motivated by “the chance to help people and make a difference, as well as the high standards of the other volunteers.
 Also, there’s always something different and interesting to do.”